cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 ## Create a group policy

-Next you need to decide on a group policy.
+Next you need to create a group policy and its decision policy.
 This defines how long a proposal can be voted on and how its outcome is calculated.
-Here you use the [`ThresholdDecisionPolicy`](https://github.com/cosmos/cosmos-sdk/blob/release/v0.46.x/proto/cosmos/group/v1/types.proto#L53-L62).
+Here you use the [`ThresholdDecisionPolicy`](https://github.com/cosmos/cosmos-sdk/blob/release/v0.46.x/proto/cosmos/group/v1/types.proto#L53-L62) as decision policy.
 It defines the threshold that the tally of weighted _yes_ votes must reach in order for a proposal to pass.
 Each member's vote is weighted by its weight as defined in the group.

 Following is the content of the `policy.json`.
 It states that: